ChongyuFang/Fang2021_Undergrad_Thesis/README.txt

 Chongyu Fang's Undergraduate Thesis

-Asymmetric Effects of Monetary Policy Shocks: Evidenve from China
+Asymmetric Effects of Monetary Policy Shocks: Evidence from China

 You can find:
     the time series data I used in the data directory,